sjpozzuoli/Daves_Eagles/README.md

-<li>Finally we will show the additional data analysis in Tableau and discusss the limitation of the study and questions for future discussion.</li>
+<li>Finally we will show the additional data analysis in Tableau and discuss the limitation of the study and questions for future discussion.</li>
 </ul>